-After due consideration, the Board has chosen to report against the Quoted Companies Alliance Corporate Governance Code ("QCA Code").
-This Statement of Compliance sets out in broad terms how we comply at this point in time against the ten principles set out in the QCA Code.
-The Board shall review and update this Statement of Compliance periodically as the business progresses.
+After due consideration, the Board continues to report against the Quoted Companies Alliance Corporate Governance Code ("QCA Code").
+The following Statement of Compliance sets out in broad terms how we comply at this point in time against the ten principles set out in the QCA Code.
+The Board will review and update this Statement of Compliance periodically as the business progresses.